What is a Wrong-Way Driving Accident?

 You have a right to seek compensation for damages incurred when hit head-on by a driver in a wrong-way accident.
 You can recover damages for property damage, medical bills, pain, suffering, and lost wages that you shouldn’t be held responsible for because of an accident you didn’t cause.
 Our team can also help you determine whether you have a claim for punitive damages owing to reckless or negligent conduct, especially if the driver was under the influence of drugs or alcohol at the time of the wrong-way driving accident.

-If you or a loved one have suffered on account of wrong-way driving, contact Edward M. Bernstein & Associates at (702) 240-0000 for a free consultation to learn more about how we can help you handle your lawsuit.
+If you or a loved one have suffered due to a wrong-way driving crash, contact Edward M. Bernstein & Associates at (702) 979-4791 for a free consultation to learn more about how we can help you win your case.